 Importing large XML-files

 If you want to import XML-files larger then 64kb, using the ImportUsers webservice, then the configuration file has to be extended with an extra section to allow the storage of these files.
 In this section you can define the maximum size of these messages.
-Within the element the code mentioned below has to be included:
+Within the configuration element the code mentioned below has to be included:

 In this example the maximum file size is increased to 1048576 bytes (equals 1MB).